Travel Advisory FAQ's

 Who should review a student’s travel itinerary?

 Students should first conduct their own self-assessment to ensure their travel is permissible under Stanford’s International Travel Policy.
-This first step requires that the student understand the U.S. State Department travel advisories for their destination (some resources for students to conduct this self-assessment are available here).
+This first step requires the student understand the International SOS travel and medical risk ratings for their destination.

 A student’s next point of contact should be the department or program administrator coordinating or sponsoring the opportunity.
 The department or program has primary responsibility for reviewing travel itineraries, giving the green light to travel, and assigning any required pre-departure steps (some resources for administrators to advise students are available here).

-If the student is traveling on a self-organized trip (without a department sponsor), they should contact the Office of Risk Management for support in reviewing their itinerary and preparing for a safe trip (attn: Vinita Bali, Associate Director - Global, email@example.com).
+If the student is traveling on a self-organized trip (without a department sponsor), they should contact the the global risk team for support in reviewing their itinerary and preparing for a safe trip (email@example.com).

 What is the process for requesting an exception to Stanford’s International Travel Policy?*